IU-PR/Capstone_project/content/docs/2025/edhub/week2.md

 # Schedule

 We decided to split our project into several versions, each of which has full self-sufficient functionality.
-With each new version new features are added to the project.
+With each version new features are added to the project.

 - **Materials**: Teacher can create courses, invite students, parents, or teachers, create materials.
-Student can enter the course and view the materials.
-Parent can enter the course and view the materials.
+Student can enter the course and view the list of available materials.
+Parent can enter the course and view the list of available materials.
-- **Assignment**: Teacher can create assignments and grade students' submissions.
+- **Assignment**: Teacher can create assignments, see the list of students' submissions and grade them.
 Student can submit assignments.
 Parents can track their students' submissions.
 - **Files**: Teacher can attach files up to 5MB to course materials and assignments.
 Student can attach files up to 5MB to their submissions.

 | Project Version | Backend | Frontend |